-The teams I’ve worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.
+By focusing on intuitive, composable, and extensible frameworks, the teams I’ve worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.
 I’ve been recognized as a compassionate people manager with an unparalleled sense of ownership in products and user experiences.
 These traits have helped me lead many teams through successful releases.

-Many folks know of me from my time at Microsoft.
+Many folks know of me from my first time working at Microsoft.
 I was the Engineering Manager for the NuGet Package manager, WCF RIA Services, ASP.NET Web Pages, Razor, and a few other projects.
 I helped open-source the Silverlight SDK and RIA Services.
 I led NuGet from being a small open-source project to shipping as part of Visual Studio, building a team around it along the way.

 While at Microsoft, I was the lead developer of the validation validation features built into the .NET Framework’s